syl22-00/pocketsphinx.js/README.md

 * Statistical language models and dictionary files are optional.
 As explained later, grammars and dictionary words can be added at runtime.
 * If you want to package statistical language models, you must provide a dictionary that contains all words used in the SLMs.
 * The PocketSphinx parameter for dictionary files is `"-dict"` and for language models `"-lm"`.
 See next sections for how to specify recognizer parameters.

+### ii.
+Package model files outside the main JavaScript

+Unless you are using a small acoustic model and no large dictionary nor statistical language model, you would probably want to have these files packaged into separate JavaScript files, that should be loaded before `pocketsphinx.js`.
+To do that, give the `-DHMM_EMBED=OFF` option when running cmake to skip the embedding of the acoustic model files.
+This way, the build will set the internal `HMM_BASE` and `HMM_FOLDERS` to the value you provided (or the default value), but the files won't be packaged.

+For the dictionary and statistical language model, just ignore them when running cmake.

+To generate the JavaScript files that contain these files, use emscripten's `tools/file_packager.py` utility.
+For instance, to package the `hub4` acoustic model provided with `pocketsphinx` on `cmusphinx`'s subversion repository:

+    # cd .../cmusphinx/models/hmm/en_us
+    # python .../emscripten/tools/file_packager.py .../pocketsphinx.js/build/pocketsphinx.js --embed hub4wsj_sc_8k/mdef --js-output=mdef.js
+    # python .../emscripten/tools/file_packager.py .../pocketsphinx.js/build/pocketsphinx.js --embed hub4wsj_sc_8k/variances --js-output=variances.js
+    ... and so on

+This assumes that you have compiled `pocketsphinx.js` with `-DHMM_BASE=.../cmusphinx/pocketsphinx/model/hmm/en_US/ -DHMM_FOLDERS=hub4wsj_sc_8k -DHMM_EMBED=off`.
+Then, make sure you load all these generated JavaScript files (`mdef.js`, `variances.js`, etc.) before you load `pocketsphinx.js`.

 # 3. API of `pocketsphinx.js`